6 Reasons Retirement Saving Fails (And What to Do About It)

 Managing Editor

-Retirement savings rates in the U.S. continue to lag what it takes to fully prepare for retirement.
+Retirement savings rates in the U.S. continue to lag behind what it takes to fully prepare for retirement.
 Understanding why retirement savings rates are so low and what to do about them could help you avoid the trap of under-saving for retirement.

-The Employee Benefit Research Institute (EBRI) released its 2017 Retirement Confidence Survey.
+The Employee Benefit Research Institute (EBRI) released its 2024 Retirement Confidence Survey.
 While most Americans are saving for retirement, the survey showed those savings are not nearly up to the job.
-About 47 percent of survey respondents have less than $25,000 in retirement savings.
+About 32 percent of survey respondents have less than $25,000 in retirement savings.

-Retirement preparedness is not just about how much money you have – it also involves having a plan.
+Retirement preparedness is not just about how much money you have, it also involves having a plan.
 Tellingly, less than half of those surveyed have even calculated how much money they will need in retirement.
 Without any sort of rational target, is it any surprise that retirement saving so often comes up short?

 Here are six reasons why retirement saving fails:

-1. Savers underestimate inflation
+1. Savers Underestimate Inflation

 Inflation in recent decades has been pretty subtle.
 It’s been a long time since the double-digit price increases of the 1970s and early 1980s.
 Still, when it comes to retirement planning, you have to account even for low inflation rates.
 The reason they remain important to retirement planning is the amount of time involved.

-Projected over the course of your lifespan, even a moderate inflation rate could cut the purchasing power of your money in half by the time you retire, and in half again by the time you die.
-It is essential that you use a retirement savings calculator that accounts for inflation in your retirement planning, and recognize that the yearly amount you need is likely to rise over time.
+Projected over the course of your lifespan, even a moderate inflation rate could cut the purchasing power of your money in half by the time you retire and in half again by the time you die.
+It is essential that you use a retirement savings calculator that accounts for inflation in your retirement planning and recognize that the yearly amount you need is likely to rise over time.

-2. Over-reliance on Social Security
+2. Over-Reliance on Social Security

 The thing to understand about Social Security is that it is better suited as a supplement to retirement income rather than as a primary source of that income.
 You can get a projection of your benefits from the Social Security Administration, and this is a good starting point for retirement planning.
 It will tell you how much you will need to fill in from other sources to meet your income needs.

-3. Failure to calculate living expenses
+3. Failure to Calculate Living Expenses

-Speaking of income needs, you really have to think through your future life style to figure this out.
+Speaking of income needs, you really have to think through your future lifestyle to figure this out.
 It also matters a great deal whether you own your own home and whether you will carry any debt into retirement.
-Don’t just rely on a rule of thumb based on percentage of income because there is often a disconnect between what people earn and what they spend.

-4. The lure of early retirement
+4. The Lure of Early Retirement

 Having a retirement savings plan only works if you stick with it, but the reality is that a large number of Americans retire early.
-The EBRI survey found that 46 percent of current retirees retired earlier than they expected.
+The EBRI survey found that 46% of current retirees retired earlier than they expected.
 Early retirement, whether voluntary or forced, can mean both lower savings and more years of retirement expenses to fund.

-5. Understated longevity expectations
+5. Understated Longevity Expectations

-Average life expectancy figures are skewed downward by people who die unnaturally young due to accident or illness.
 However, if you make it to retirement age in good health, you can expect to live well beyond the average lifespan.
-The Social Security Administration has a Life Expectancy Calculator you can use to figure you how long you are likely to live based on your current circumstances.
+The Social Security Administration has a life expectancy calculator you can use to figure you how long you are likely to live based on your current circumstances.

-6. The illusion of wealth
+6. The Illusion of Wealth

 With diligent savings over the course of a career, retirement balances can start to add up to a pretty hefty sum.
-You might even find yourself becoming a millionaire eventually, but don’t get carried away.
+You might even find yourself becoming a millionaire eventually but don’t get carried away.
 Spread those savings out over many years of retirement, and you will find that what looks great as a lump sum translates to a much more modest annual income.

 The above points just cover planning issues.
 Sub-par investment returns, from near-zero bank rates to meager stock gains, have added another degree of difficulty in recent years.

 Every 401(k) retirement savings plan offers a menu of investment options that represents a range of risk levels, and you should be focusing on the portion of your plan’s menu dedicated to income-producing vehicles.
 Some of these are likely to be stable-value vehicles.
-Though as with savings accounts and other conservative investments these days, the main drawback of stable-value options is an extremely low income yield.

-Bonds for a higher source of income
+Bonds for a Higher Source of Income

 A higher-yielding source of income should be bonds.
 Your 401(k) likely has long-term bond options, and these should be offering a higher income yield than the stable value options.
 Just be advised that both the price and the yield of bond funds are variable, so you will be subject to market fluctuations.
-You can mitigate this risk somewhat over the long-term by choosing a fund dedicated to high-quality bonds only.
+You can mitigate this risk somewhat over the long term by choosing a fund dedicated to high-quality bonds only.

-If you find a bond fund that produces enough income to meet your projected needs, you might consider putting any excess 401(k) balance into a stock fund, to give you some element of inflation protection.
+If you find a bond fund that produces enough income to meet your projected needs, you might consider putting any excess 401(k) balance into a stock fund to give you some element of inflation protection.
 Retirement is likely to be just the beginning of a long period in which you will be living off your investments.
-This means some inflation protection for the long run would not be out of place, if you can afford it after you have taken care of your income needs.
+This means some inflation protection for the long run would not be out of place if you can afford it after you have taken care of your income needs.

 Choosing an investment vehicle could be an instructive exercise, not just for the present but for the future.
 Looking at how much income current yields would provide will allow you to gauge the extent to which your current 401(k) balance is sufficient to meet your income needs.

 If it is not sufficient, you might want to consider delaying retirement long enough to build more savings and increase your Social Security benefit.
-That may not be what you want to hear, but if you you don’t feel physically or mentally ready to continue working past the age of 62, at least consider downshifting to part-time work.
+That may not be what you want to hear, but if you don’t feel physically or mentally ready to continue working past the age of 62, at least consider downshifting to part-time work.
 Even that may be sufficient to buy you enough time to improve your retirement income.